huaheyang-happy/huaheyang-happy.github.io/_pages/about.md

 ---

-I am currently an undergraduate in the [School of Mathematical Sciences](https://math.nankai.edu.cn/) at Nankai University.
-I will be pursuing my PhD degree under the supervision of [Prof. Shengquan Chen](https://my.nankai.edu.cn/sms/csq/list.htm).
-My research focuses on developing machine learning methods to uncover transcriptional regulatory mechanisms and their dynamic changes along aging and various single-cell omics problems.
+I am currently an PhD student in the [School of Mathematical Sciences](https://math.nankai.edu.cn/) at Nankai University, under the supervision of [Prof. Shengquan Chen](https://my.nankai.edu.cn/sms/csq/list.htm).
+I obtained my B.S.(2025) in Shiing-shen Chern Class from School of Mathematical Sciences, Nankai University.
+I used to be a visiting student in Perelman School of Medicine, University of Pennsylvania, in 2025, supervised by [Prof. Kai Tan](http://tanlab4generegulation.org/).
+My research focuses on developing machine learning methods to uncover celluar heterogeneity and their dynamic changes along aging and various single-cell omics problems.
 Specifically, I am interested in:

 - **Deciphering transcriptional regulatory mechanisms.** Transcriptional regulation is a central process in biological systems.
 I interested in developing methods to model transcriptional regulatory networks leveraging single-cell multi-omics data.
 - **Identifying the dynamic changes during the aging process.** Aging is a fundamental biological process driving functional decline and numerous diseases.
 I am interested in leveraging single-cell multi-omics data to identify and model the cellular dynamics that characterize the aging trajectory.